uwnlp/verbphysics/docs/index.md

 5% or 20% object pair data may be used to assist in action frame prediction.

 When predicting object pairs, only 5% object pair data should be used.
-Either 5% or 20% action frame data may be used to assist in action frame prediction.
+Either 5% or 20% action frame data may be used to assist in object pair prediction.

 # paper